rramadeu/Tutorials_File/TeachR/RTeachingTips.md

-Rmarkdowns outputs (html, pdf, word) are pretty for self-learning, for a companion material, for a blog post, for a tutorial etc. But they are NOT for teaching face-to-face.
+Rmarkdowns outputs (html, pdf, word) are pretty for self-learning, for a companion material, for a blog post, for a tutorial etc. But they are NOT good for teaching face-to-face.
 Using an html or pdf with R code requires the students unnecessary work with searching the correct code and copy/paste.
 It might sounds easy for you that created the material, but often will imply troubleshooting and problems for the student (and also